ipython/ipython/docs/source/interactive/autoawait.rst

 Asynchronous in REPL: Autoawait
 ===============================

-Starting with IPython 6.0, and when user Python 3.6 and above, IPython offer the ability to run asynchronous code from the REPL.
-Conjuncts which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.
+Starting with IPython 6.0, and when user Python 3.6 and above, IPython offer the ability to run asynchronous code from the REPL. constructs which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

 When a supported libray is used, IPython will automatically `await` Futures and Coroutines in the REPL.
 This will happen if an :ref:`await <await>` (or `async`) is